rnyameke/Getting-and-Cleaning-Data/CodeBook.md

 These functions were appended to the original variable names, and the characters in the variable names were validated during the processing.
 For example, the mean estimate for tBodyAcc-X is labeled t.BodyAcc.mean...X, where the "-" was replaced by "." and "( )" by "..."

 The tidy data set derived from this data contains the average of the means and standard deviations of the variables listed above, as well as the mean frequency for the frequency components.
-The original values of these variables were not altered before the means were calculated.
+The original values of these variables were not altered before the means were calculated, and neither were their units of measurement as a result.